cgratie/pylife/README.md

 The game is text-based and runs in the terminal.
 It makes use of ANSI sequences for colors.

+* install dependencies: this project depends on NumPy
 * clone this repository
 * `cd pylife`
 * `clear && ./play.py cfg/original_colors.py` for the version with colors, or